-A proxy server runs in a single-node structure.
-The cluster edition contains multiple proxy servers.
-The system automatically performs load balancing and failover among these proxy servers.
+|Proxy server||Each proxy server is configured with a single node.
+A cluster instance contains multiple proxy servers.
+The system implements load balancing and failover for the proxy servers.|

-Each shard server runs in a master-replica high-availability structure.
-If the master fails, the system automatically performs the failover operation to ensure high availability.|
+|Data shard||Each data shard runs in a high-availability master-replica architecture.
+If the master node fails, the system switches the workloads to the replica node to ensure high availability.|

-- Large data volumes
+- Large data volume

 - Throughput-intensive applications